cltl/EventCoreference/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+USAGE
+To find out about the parameters that can be set for NAF2SEM you can run the naf2sem-usage.sh script.

 DESCRIPTION
 EventCoreference is a package that contain 3 main functionalities: